dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 5. Enter your **Development Credentials** for Snowflake with:
     * **Username** &mdash; The username you created for Snowflake.
 The username is not your email address and is usually your first and last name together in one word.
     * **Password** &mdash; The password you set when creating your Snowflake account.
-    * **Schema** &mdash; You’ll notice that the schema name has been auto created for you.
+    * **Schema** &mdash; You’ll notice that the schema name has been auto-created for you.
 By convention, this is `dbt_<first-initial><last-name>`.
 This is the schema connected directly to your development environment, and it's where your models will be built when running dbt within the Cloud IDE.
     * **Target name** &mdash; Leave as the default.
     * **Threads** &mdash; Leave as 4.
 This is the number of simultaneous connects that dbt Cloud will make to build models concurrently.